Awsomenesss/Project-1/README.md

 The website is focused to encorage peoplewho are new to meditation.
 * The site structure is designed considering the expectation of users to be simple and easy to use.
 * The user interface is easy to navigate (inlcude main navigation bar, link to website and papers on the benefits of meditation).
-* failed to make site responsive for all screen/device sizes like mobile, tablet and desktop.

 # 2. Features
   [Go to the top](#table-of-contents)
  ### All 3 pages: